 Thanksgiving and Christmas, probably the two most traveled times of the year.
 Especially as a family… which usually means road trips!I know with having three boys in the van for our trips, things can sometimes get a little hectic and overwhelming.

 I’m by no means an expert in traveling because we don’t do it a lot, which makes me in need of some traveling tips from some of the best mom blogs around!

 Have you met the 20 Moms?
 The 20 Moms are ‘mom’ blogs that I truly adore and would recommend to anyone in a heartbeat.
 You can follow all their content on the 20 Must Follow Moms on Pinterest.
 They’re here to lend their advice for traveling with kids this holiday season!

 Tips for Traveling with Kids from the 20 Moms:

 Prepare the car ahead of time:

-- [In the pockets of the Dodge Grand Caravan's back doors] consider placing a container of baby wipes in each one.
-They’re perfect for quickie clean-ups of all kinds and for wiping off dirty hands before/after eating snacks. - Tiffany, Peanut Blossom
+- Consider placing a container of baby wipes in each door pocket in the car.
+They’re perfect for quickie clean-ups of all kinds and for wiping off dirty hands before/after eating snacks. – Tiffany, Peanut Blossom

 - Cover car seats with a crib sheet, they fit perfectly and make post-trip cleanup easier… And the bucket pulley is our best tip by far! – Rachel, Kids Activities Blog